miki151/keeperrl_wiki/Dungeon/Luxury.md

 Luxury is a numeric value contributed by pleasant (or perhaps just extravagant) dungeon architecture and fittings, such as fountains, well-fitted wooden, granite, or carpeted flooring, golden statues, candelabra, etc.
 It has two primary functions in KeeperRL 1.0:

   1) Luxury immediately around a crafting (and perhaps training) station speeds work at that station: each work-bump becomes more efficient, up to 2x efficiency with carpeting, candles, and reinforced walls all nearby.
 More realistically, 1.2-1.7 efficiency can be had with stone flooring and candles in a more open setting.

   2) The more common use for Luxury is to compensate veteran minions by giving them luxurious quarters: a living space where you have gone to some expense to make them comfortable.
+For example, a 1x4 "cell" (including a door with carpet underneath) with carpet, luxurious bed, fountain, and candles, all enclosed with a fortified stone wall, will satisfy a level 10-14 creature's Luxury requirement.